SECQUOIA/SECQUOIA.github.io/1-bernalde.md

   <h2>Research Interests</h2>

-  <p>His group works at the interface of optimization, systems engineering, and advanced computing.
+  <p>Our group works at the interface of optimization, systems engineering, and advanced computing.
 Key research areas include:</p>

   <ul>
     <li>Optimization in systems engineering, including energy and infrastructure systems, process intensification, and control</li>